 FDS version 6.6.0 added a new WIND namelist to describe wind and atmospheric conditions.
-Support for WIND is scheduled to be included in the next release of PyroSim.
-This post demonstrates a short-term work around for this data.
+Support for WIND was included in PyroSim 2018.1.
+This post demonstrates this feature.

 The new WIND namelist is described in the FDS User Guide, Chapter 10 – Atmospheric Effects and Wind.
 The FDS User Guide describes the wind_example.fds input file:

 The computational domain is a flat landscape that is 1 km by 1 km by 100 m high.
 There are various rectangular blocks scattered about to represent buildings.
 The wind speed varies with height as shown in the first plot of Fig. 10.1.
 The wind also turns a full 360◦ in 50 s, starting and ending in the westerly direction (270◦).
 This turn of the wind is not realistic, but this case is intended to test the ramp and mean forcing functionality.

 Figure 1 shows the geometry of the problem.
 The wind initially blows from left to right.

 To run this problem in PyroSim:

 - Save the wind_example.fds input file that is provided below.
 You can also download this file directly from the NIST verification examples.

 - In PyroSim, on the File menu click Import FDS/CAD File and select wind_example.fds.
 PyroSim will inform you how it handled any unsupported data.
 In this case, the data is added to the Additional Records section of each object.
 All data is handled correctly.

 - After the file is imported, you can run PyroSim.
 No other action is required.